Bummed: Main sessions

 Bummed was recorded in August 1988 at The Slaughterhouse in Driffield with engineers Colin Richardson and John Spence.
 It was a residential studio with a state-of-the-art 36-track recording console.
 The location was picked as it was a large distance from the Haçienda, in an attempt to cut Happy Mondays from their ecstasy supply.
 Upon arriving, they found that the living quarters had no food and the rooms were astray.
-They instead lived at a terrace house that previously contained the studio.
+They instead lived in a terrace house that previously contained the studio.
 Hannett stayed at another house in the nearby town, which allowed for visits from his family.
-Within two days of visiting a local pub, the band were made aware of a near-by army base, where they befriended various personnel.
-The band started selling the servicemen ecstasy; rave culture subsequently broke out at the pub, which caught the attention of local press.
+Within two days of visiting a local pub, the band became aware of a nearby army base, where they befriended various personnel.
+The band started selling the servicemen ecstasy; rave culture subsequently broke out at the pub, which caught the attention of the local press.

-Describing the drug's impact on the recording, McGough recollected that the members of the band were consuming it daily, added they brought 200 pills of it with them, "but they ran out after ten days so I had to go back to Manchester and collect another hundred.
-Bummed is definitely an E album, perhaps the first full album ever made on that drug".
+Describing the drug's impact on the recording, McGough recalled that the members of the band were consuming it daily and added they brought 200 pills of it with them, "but they ran out after ten days so I had to go back to Manchester and collect another hundred.
+Bummed is definitely an E album, perhaps the first full album ever made on that drug."
 Bez was arrested while in Manchester for stealing a car and possessing marijuana.
 He also had 500 ecstasy pills, but the police were not aware of what they were at the time; he had to sit out of the remainder of the sessions.
 Ryder also noted the influence of LSD on the sessions.
 The band provided the alcoholic Hannett with large amounts of ecstasy to keep him from drinking during the recording.